Atlantic City Conference

-The Atlantic City Conference held between 13–16 May 1929 was a historic summit of leaders of organized crime in the United States.
+The Atlantic City Conference, held between 13 and 16 May 1929, was a historic summit of leaders of organized crime in the United States.
 It is considered by most crime historians to be the earliest organized crime summit held in the US.
-The conference had a major impact on the future direction of the criminal underworld and it held more importance and significance than the Havana Conference of 1946 and the Apalachin meeting of 1957.
+The conference had a major impact on the future direction of the criminal underworld and held more importance and significance than the Havana Conference of 1946 and the Apalachin meeting of 1957.
 It also represented the first concrete move toward a National Crime Syndicate.

 Details about the conference are difficult to verify.
-However, it is thought that crime leaders at the conference discussed the violent bootleg wars in New York City and Chicago and how to avoid them in the future, diversification and investment into legal liquor ventures, expansion of illegal operations to offset profit loss from the probable repeal of Prohibition, and reorganization and consolidation of the underworld into a National Crime Syndicate.
+However, it is thought that crime leaders at the conference discussed the violent bootleg wars in New York City and Chicago and how to avoid them in the future, diversification and investment into legal liquor ventures, expansion of illegal operations to offset profit loss from the potential repeal of Prohibition, and reorganization and consolidation of the underworld into a National Crime Syndicate.